VadimTrubay/VadimTrubay/README.md

 ### 👨‍💻 About Me :

-I am a backend Python developer and
-I'm currently studying a Javascript Full-Stack development course. <br>
+I am a Python backend developer and Javascript Full-Stack developer. <br>
 My project experience includes team and individual projects where I have worked with technologies such as **Python**,
 **JavaScript**,